pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/gattscharacteristic.md

         print('Read request on char 1')

 def char2_cb_handler(chr, data):
-    # value is not used in this callback as the WRITE events are not processed
+    # The value is not used in this callback as the WRITE events are not processed.
     events, value = data
     if  events & Bluetooth.CHAR_READ_EVENT:
         print('Read request on char 2')